 The link should be used with the following text: ‘The EIRIS Foundation is a charity working to help organizations and individuals maximise their contribiution to the responsible business and investment agenda’

-The EIRIS Foundation logo can be used with the prior permission of the EIRIS Foundation and is available from [email protected]
+The EIRIS Foundation logo can be used with the prior permission of the EIRIS Foundation.
+Please contact [email protected]

 Who we are

 The EIRIS Foundation is a registered charity (No. 1020068) and a company (No. 206874) registered in England and Wales working in the area of responsible investment.